Artamy28/workout-and-shopping-helper/README.md

 # workout-and-shopping-helper
 A website with authentication where you can keep track of your workout exercises

-Built using React, NodeJS, Express, MongoDB, TailwindCSS, JS, OpenAI API and Render
+Built using React, NodeJS, Express, MongoDB, JS, and Render

 Checkout the website at:
 https://workout-helper-frontend-wgay.onrender.com